medleyjs/medley/docs/Plugins.md

 myPlugin(app, options)
 ```

-It is perfectly acceptable to do that, however, `.registerPlugin()`
+It is perfectly acceptable to do that, however, `.registerPlugin()` is a
+slightly more convenient way of writing the code above, and it also
 provides the following additional functionality: